 Slow cooker lentil soupThe Spruce Eats

 This delicious vegetarian and vegan soup is easy to make and absolutely delicious.
-You'll love this recipe whether you're vegetarian, vegan, or just looking for delectable fall dinner ideas.
+You'll love this recipe whether you're vegetarian, vegan, or just looking for delectable dinner ideas.
 It's budget-friendly, filling, and low in calories.
 Lentils are full of healthy fiber and protein, making this meal hearty enough to serve as a main course.

 9. Beer Braised Brisket by Bon Appetit